jasonbhart/htpc-download-box/README.md

 ### Introduction

-The idea is to set up all these components as Docker containers in a `docker-compose.yml` file.
+The idea is to set up all these components as Docker containers in a `docker-compose-*.yml` file.
 We'll reuse community-maintained images (special thanks to [linuxserver.io](https://www.linuxserver.io/) for many of them).
 I'm assuming you have some basic knowledge of Linux and Docker.
-I'll try to maintain my own `docker-compose` file [here](https://github.com/sebgl/htpc-download-box/blob/master/docker-compose.yml).

 The stack is not really plug-and-play.
-You'll see that manual human configuration is required for most of these tools.
+You'll see that manual configuration is required for most of these tools.
 Configuration is not fully automated (yet?), but is persisted on reboot.
 Some steps also depend on external accounts that you need to set up yourself (usenet indexers, torrent indexers, vpn server, plex account, etc.).
 We'll walk through it.

 Optional steps described below that you may wish to skip:

-- Using a VPN server for Deluge incoming/outgoing traffic.
-- Using newsgroups (Usenet): you can skip NZBGet installation and all related Sonarr/Radarr indexers configuration if you wish to use bittorrent only.
+- Using newsgroups (Usenet): you can skip NZBGet installation and all related Sonarr/Radarr indexers configuration if you wish to use torrents only.

-### Install docker and docker-compose

-See the [official instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce-1) to install Docker.

-Then add yourself to the `docker` group:
-`sudo usermod -aG docker zao`

-Make sure it works fine:
-`docker run hello-world`

-Also install docker-compose (see the [official instructions](https://docs.docker.com/compose/install/#install-compose)).

 ### Setup Deluge